DHTMLX/docs-diagram/docs/api/data_collection/afteradd_event.md

 });
 ~~~

-Event can be used to provide default values or a default formatting for the item data.
+The event can be used to provide default values or a default formatting for the item's data

 **Related sample**: [Diagram.
 Org chart mode.
 Events](https://snippet.dhtmlx.com/l38pct7c)